Back to the main page

 Undergraduate and MS Students

 Note for potential graduate and undergraduate researchers: we are always looking for strong candidates to join the group.
 The list of the possible projects is given on the research page.
-Interested candidates should email to Dr. Gennady Gor gor@njit.edu with a short cover letter and a CV.
+Interested candidates should email to Dr. Gennady Gor gor@njit.edu with a short cover letter, CV, and an unofficial transcript.
 Although most of the projects involve collaborations with experimental groups at NJIT and beyond, our research is mostly theoretical and computational.
 Thus strong math skills is a necessary condition to join the group, programming experience is a plus.

 In this short presentation Prof. Gor addresses the following questions: (1) Why it is important for an undergraduate student to do research?
 (2) What are the research opportunities for an undergraduate student at NJIT?
 (3) What research projects my group is currently working on?